Loan Modification Vs. Refinance: What’s Right For You?

 You can potentially lower your monthly payment and interest rate.

-Your credit score will be impacted by a loan modification unless it’s related to COVID-19 or a natural disaster.
+Your credit score will be impacted by a loan modification unless it’s related to a natural disaster.

 Loan modifications don’t have closing costs.